 - There may be means other than a provision to offset the effect of adverse deviations.
-If they .11 exist, those other means tend, themselves, to involve uncertainty but, to the extent that they are credible, the actuary would appropriately reduce the provision, thereby avoiding the distortion caused by the provision.
-Healthy skepticism is appropriate in assessing the credibility of such means. - One example of other means is a retrospective rating, when a policy owner is paying a premium .12 calculated from best estimate assumptions but with an undertaking to reimburse the insurer for adverse deviations in experience.
+If they exist, those other means tend, themselves, to involve uncertainty but, to the extent that they are credible, the actuary would appropriately reduce the provision, thereby avoiding the distortion caused by the provision.
+Healthy skepticism is appropriate in assessing the credibility of such means. - One example of other means is a retrospective rating, when a policyholder is insured at a premium calculated from best estimate assumptions but with an undertaking to reimburse the insurer for adverse deviations in experience.